Why did Big Bang cut Hawking tribute?

 Producers revealed the scene featured Sheldon receiving a gift of a pocket watch from Hawking that was sent before his death.

-The footage instead will instead be posted online later on Friday.
+But the footage was posted online later on Friday.

 Showrunner Steve Holland told The Hollywood Reporter: "When we heard of Hawking's passing, we wanted to do something to honour him but we had already shot the next three episodes.